sorbet/sorbet/website/docs/strict.md

 ## Annotating Block Parameters

-Ruby allows you to write methods that take a block parameter without naming that parameter by using `yield` in the body of the method.
-At `# typed: strict`, Sorbet will force you to give that parameter a name even if you're using `yield`.
+With Ruby's `yield` keyword, you can invoke a block without including a block argument in the parameter list.
+At `# typed: strict`, Sorbet will force you to give that parameter a name _even if you're using_ `yield`.
 For example, Sorbet will **reject** the following code snippet because the method uses `yield` but has not named its block parameter, which in turn means that it lacks a declared type:

 ```ruby
 # typed: strict